mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ## How can I use Toolpad?

-Toolpad is available as an NPM package—follow the [Installation guide](https://mui.com/toolpad/getting-started/installation/) in our docs to get started.
+Toolpad is available as an NPM package.
+Follow the [Installation guide](https://mui.com/toolpad/getting-started/installation/) in our docs to get started.
 You can learn more about Toolpad by visiting the [home page](https://mui.com/toolpad/).

 ## What's next?